 - freshly ground pepper to taste

-- 1 cup grated cheese, or to taste (like cheddar and Pepper Jack)
+- 1 cup shredded cheese, or to taste (like cheddar and Pepper Jack)

 - 2 tablespoons green onions, thinly sliced